ZackJorquera/MarsImageThing/README.md

 }
 ```
 #### Variation 1
-vector a can be set to be at the brightness of each pixle which is repusented as the R, B or G value.
-This is done for bith a and b where a is the current pixle and b is the the pixel at the clicked point. (image coming soon)
+Vector values can be set to that same value as the brightness of each pixel, represented by the R, B or G values.
+This is done for both a and b where a is the current pixel and b is the location of the clicked point.
+(image coming soon)

 #### Variation 2
-vector a is set in the same way as in Variation 1, but vector b is set using spectral data (this is where spectroscapy comes in).
-To do this a Reflection vs. wavelength graph must be used. so F(x) returns the % reflection where x is the wavelength, and knowing the wavelenght of each filter for each camera and get the a vector to compair to.
+vector a is set in the same way as in Variation 1, but vector b is set using spectral data (this is where spectroscopy comes in).
+To do this a Reflection vs. wavelength graph must be used. so F(x) returns the % reflection where x is the wavelength, and knowing the wavelength of each filter for each camera and get the a vector to compare to.
 (Image coming soon)

 ### Part 4: Classification
-This is where it iterate over each pixel of the classiﬁedImage and select the maximum value for the Cos(θ) respective to that pixel and that of vector b's pixel.
+This is where it iterates over each pixel of the classiﬁedImage and selects the maximum value for the Cos(θ) respective to that pixel and that of vector b.
 ```c#
 for (int x = 0; x < 256; x++)
 {